-The term "core" at Wheeling University connotes the "heart" of the curriculum which is centered on the Human Person.
+The term "core" connotes the heart of the curriculum, which is centered on the human person.
+Its purpose is to give concrete expression to educating students for leadership, life, and to be men and women for others.

-The core intends to provide all students, regardless of major, with the skills that will enable them to pursue their own integral development and contribute to the common good.
-In a spirit of free inquiry, it also enables them to articulate a coherent vision of reality and a set of resulting ethical principles.
-In so doing, it empowers students to discover and to discorn that which is true, good and beautiful.
+The Wheeling University core curriculum provides all students, regardless of their major, with the skills that will allow them to pursue their own integral development and to contribute to the common good.
+In the spirit of free inquiry, it teaches students to communicate effectively, through both writing and speech, a coherent vision of reality consistent with a framework of ethical principles.
+In so doing, it provides students with the critical faculties to evaluate, discover, reason, and discern that which is true, good and beautiful.